mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 ### Adding a new User at Project level

 The Company Owner can add a new User to a Company by pressing the *Add user* button in the Identities section of the Project settings area.
 Here, the User can be assigned a Company Role and additional Roles on the specific Project and its Runtime Environments.
-The User invitation process will also require an email.
+The User invitation process will also require the invited User email to be provided.

 ![Add Project User](./img/user-management/add_project_user.png)